Mental Health Aspects of an Emergency Response

 Disasters can cause a wide range of mental health problems.
 Emergency responders, public health officials, and community leaders often need to consider mental health and spiritual care to help people cope.
-This webinar features CDC’s Rebecca Bitsko, PhD, who talks about the mental health aspects of emergency response, and National VOAD’s Kevin Ellers, D. Min., who discusses spiritual care following an emergency.
+This webinar featured CDC’s Rebecca Bitsko, PhD, who talked about the mental health aspects of emergency response, and National VOAD’sexternal icon Kevin Ellers, D. Min., who discussed spiritual care following an emergency.

 Webinar participants and viewers will accomplish the following:

 - Develop or increase their understanding of how emergency events affect mental health.

 - Learn how responders can help people cope by addressing mental health and spiritual care needs.

 - Learn about where to go for more resources and a more advanced learning of mental health and spiritual care during and after disasters.

 Territorial Disaster Services Coordinator, Salvation Army Central Territory